DenisBuserski/Calculator-Desktop-App/README.md

 # Calculator Desktop App

 This is one of my first projects when I stared learning Java.
 Using the calculator you can do addition, subtraction, multiplication and division.
 Both positive and negative numbers can be used.
 It is made using external help.
-Below you can see a screenshot of the app.
+Below you can see screenshots of the app.

 ## Screenshot 1